ririripley/ririripley.github.io/_posts/2023-01-08-iOS-runloop-mechanism.markdown

 __IOHIDEventSystemClientQueueCallback() will generate source0 which further trigger source0 callback: **_UIApplicationHandleEventQueue**.
 _UIApplicationHandleEventQueue() will convert IOHIDEvent to UIEvent and dispatch them to UIWindow by [UIApplication sendEvent:] method.
 Then comes the hit-test
 procress to find the first responder and dispatching UIEvent to it.
+By the way, let me explain the difference between Source0 and Source1 events here.
+1)Source0 is system-level events based on mach-port.
+Mach-port is a method of commnunication among threads and process.
+Therefore, messages sending and receiving through mach-port are taken as Source0 events.
+2)Source1 is application-level events which are not based on mach-port.
+It means the messages are not sent or received
+through mach-port.
+Source1 events are usually dealt by the app itself like hit-test and send-event mechanism.
 ```
 SpringBoard.app will send messages to current app.
 The run loop of the main thread of the app wakes up.
 Then the run loop notifies the observers that it is about to trigger timer handler.